Skip to main content

 The stream at the base of the hill, the wetlands that are associated with the stream, and much of the adjacent forested hillside are all protected areas under the City’s Critical Area Protection Ordinance.
 The applicant is required to restore and protect these areas forever by placing restrictions on the property title for the site.

 Once development permits are approved, the owner will start removing debris and invasive plants from the area.
-Then the area will be replanted and maintained with native plants.
+Then the wetland area will be enlarged and the entire vegetated area will be replanted and maintained with native plants.
 The property owner is required to report to the City every year for ten years about the maintenance and survival of the plants and the conditions of the stream.

 Outside of the stream/wetland, the site is designed so that any runoff from buildings or paved areas will maintain the amount of water in the stream, and that the water entering the stream is clean of any contaminants.